crispinprojects/talkcalendar/README.md

 Talk Calendar is a personal desktop calendar for Linux which has some speech capability for reading out dates, times and event summary words.

-Talk Calendar has been developed using C and [GTK4](https://docs.gtk.org/gtk4/) for GTK desktops (Ubuntu Desktop, GNOME,  Cinnamon, XFCE  etc.).
+Talk Calendar has been developed using C and [GTK4](https://docs.gtk.org/gtk4/) for GTK desktops (Ubuntu Desktop, GNOME, XFCE, Cinnamon etc.).

 A screenshot of Talk Calendar (Ubuntu Desktop) is shown below.